FuelLabs/fuel-core/docs/poa/flows.md

 sequenceDiagram
     participant POA as PoA Service
     participant BP as Block Producer
+    participant R as Relayer
     participant TX as Transaction Pool
-    participant R as Relayer
+    participant BI as Block Importer
     participant E as Executor
     participant D as Database
     participant P2P as P2P